 The SPEA curriculum is divided into five categories-Common Ground, SPEA Preparation, Electives, Public Affairs Core, and a Major area.
 For students who enter Indiana University Bloomington in June 2011 or after, Common Ground and SPEA Preparation are required.
-SPEA General Education is in effect for students who matriculated to Indiana University Bloomington prior to June 2011.
+SPEA General Education is in effect for students who matriculated to Indiana University Bloomington prior to Spring 2011 or before.